Forbidden City: Portrait of an Empress

-Forbidden City: Portrait of an Empress is a Singapore musical that tells the story of China's Legendary Empress Dowager Cixi.
+Forbidden City: Portrait of an Empress is a Singapore musical that tells the story of Empress Dowager Cixi of the Qing dynasty of China.
 It was staged by the Singapore Repertory Theatre originally on 17–19 October 2002 at the Esplanade - Theatres on the Bay, as part of its opening festival, and back again in 2003 by popular demand and in 2006 as part of the IMF meetings in Singapore.
 Forbidden City was developed by Stephen Clark, Dick Lee and Steven Dexter.
 It was staged once again in August 2017 at the Esplanade - Theatres on the Bay.